Emma Frost: Astonishing X-Men

-In the series Astonishing X-Men, a flashback showed that Frost's survival of the destruction of Genosha was due to Nova creating Frost's secondary mutation as part of a scheme to infiltrate the X-Men as a sleeper agent.
+In the series Astonishing X-Men, a flashback showed that Frost's survival of the destruction of Genosha was due to Cassandra Nova creating Frost's secondary mutation as part of a scheme to infiltrate the X-Men as a sleeper agent.
 The guilt ridden Frost created psychic manifestations of a new Hellfire Club and proceeded to take down the X-Men one by one by showing them their deepest fears.
 Later on it was revealed that Frost's survivor's guilt is being exacerbated by Nova who had placed a glimmer of her mind in Frost's before being trapped in the body of Stuff, and that Nova had even tricked Frost into thinking she had been complicit in the destruction of Genosha.
 Kitty, with aid from Cyclops, Blindfold, Hisako Ichiki, and Frost herself eventually prevented Nova from transferring her mind into Hisako.
-Everyone present was then suddenly teleported onto a S.W.O.R.D. ship headed towards the Breakworld.
+Everyone present was then suddenly teleported onto a S.W.O.R.D. ship headed towards Breakworld.
 The arc concluded with Kitty trapped in the bullet heading towards Earth and the team trying to find various ways to save the Earth and Kitty.
 Frost kept in telepathic contact with Kitty, trying to reassure her, even offering to psionically sedate her.
 Kitty sacrificed herself, phasing the bullet through Earth.
 In the aftermath, the X-Men were uncertain of Kitty's fate, believing her to either be dead or at least phased into part of the runaway bullet.
 Frost was devastated.